ktae/Stryke/README.md

-# Prototype of our Robotics team's website
+# Source Code of our FTC team's website

-yeahh..